 This syllabus describes how I intend to run the course and the material I plan to cover.
-However, you should be aware that anything herein or elsewhere is subject to change.
-This includes but is not limited to evaluation methods, texts, materials, and scheduling.
-All changes will be communicated to the class in a prompt and clear manner.
+While I will do my best to not deviate from it, you should be aware that anything herein is subject to change, including evaluation methods, texts, materials, and scheduling.
+Apart from scheduling changes, which are likely because of shifting guest speaker preferences, these changes are low-probability events.
+I will communicate all changes to the class in a prompt and clear manner.